keboola/ex-facebook-graph-api/README.md

 # Development
 The app is written in Clojure(1.8), evaluated and build via [Boot-clj](https://github.com/boot-clj/boot#install) which requires [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-To try the app locally check target commands in the [Makefile](Makefile)
+To try the app locally check target commands in the [Makefile](Makefile) For example to build and run the app locally type from the repo root:

+`make build-jar run-jar`